-We have a number of Maternity Voice Partnership groups across the Humber, Coast and Vale partnership area, who all work together to ensure that we provide consistent information and support for women and families.
+We have a number of Maternity Voices Partnership (MVP) groups across the Humber, Coast and Vale Partnership area, who all work together to ensure that we provide consistent information and support for women and families.

 The aim of the groups is to ensure that maternity service commissioners and providers of the local maternity services hear and take account of the views of women and families using those services.